-This article is about the idea of purpose: Why am I here on planet Earth, and what should I be doing in order to “fulfill” or “perfect” my existence here?
+This article is about the idea of purpose: Why am I here on Earth, and what should I be doing in order to “fulfill” or “perfect” my existence here?

 KEYWORDS: Abraham-Hicks, allowing, emotion, focusing, Law of Attraction, LOA, manifestations, perfection, purpose, Rick Warren, The Purpose-Driven Life, thoughts.

-This blog post is about how to understand our own situation in everyday life: What am I doing here?
+This article is about how to understand our own situation in everyday life: What am I doing here?
 Am I engaged in the “wrong” activities, or am I doing all right?
 Is there anything I should be doing, that I do not currently do?
 And is there something I am doing, that I should not do?

 In this article, as in so many other blog posts of mine, my “touchstone” here is the Abraham-Hick’s account of the all-pervading Law of Attraction.
 Their description of the universe and all things in it is, in my view, the most comprehensive and believable account of any school of thought, including Christian, Hindu, Muslim, and Buddhist schools of religious philosophy.

 The important thing about this article is that it might really turn your life upside down, if you have a religious background and are accustomed to thinking about “purpose” in the way that many religions talk about it.
 For Abraham-Hicks’s perspective is radically different.